mitch-b/course-in-a-box/modules/client/_posts/2000-01-03-setting-up-the-core.markdown

     In order to use the properties of our Router, we need to *include* it in our UIComponent as a dependency.
 At the top of the `Component.js` file, add our require statement.

+1. Open `Component.js`
+1. Add this line near the top of the file:

     ```js
     jQuery.sap.declare("odatalabclient.Component");
     jQuery.sap.require("odatalabclient.Router"); // added on line 2